Utkarsh140503/CODSOFT/README.md

 ## Developer

 These projects were developed by Utkarsh Mishra.
-You can find more about the developer and explore their portfolio at [Utkarsh Mishra's Portfolio](https://utkarsh140503.github.io/Portfolio/).
+You can find more about the developer and explore the portfolio at [Utkarsh Mishra's Portfolio](https://utkarsh140503.github.io/Portfolio/).

 ## License